slashman/jsrl/README.md

 # jsrl
-JavaScript Roguelike Template - The basics to start building your own
+JavaScript Roguelike Template - A basic roguelike you can build upon to create your own

 ![JSRL screenshot](./screenshot.png?raw=true "JSRL")

 # What is this?
-In this repo you will find a bare-bones roguelike with a character-based display, and tools to bundle it for the web.
+In this repo you will find a bare-bones roguelike with a character-based display, and tools to bundle it for the web or as an executable.

 Check out the online demo at: https://slashie.net/jsrl

-What is this good for? the idea is you take this simple game and start adding what makes your roguelike unique!
+What is this good for? the idea is: you take this simple game and start adding and transforming it into what makes your roguelike unique!

 # Features
 * Player can walk around